 Additionally, the rapid obsolescence of published models without continuous data updates poses a substantial challenge in maintaining relevance and accuracy.
 Currently, ChatGPT 3.5 training data constitutes information up till January 2022.
 Llama 2 was also trained on data between January 2023 and July 2023.

-In response to these challenges, DAI emerges as a promising paradigm, offering potential solutions to the limitations of centralisation.
+In response to these challenges, Distributed, or Decentralised AI (DAI) emerges as a promising paradigm, offering potential solutions to the limitations of centralisation.

 DAI presents an exciting shift in AI development, offering numerous advantages.
 However, it’s crucial to acknowledge the challenges that come with these advancements.